walter-elizabeth/United-States-Refugee-Policy-Priority-Classification-Goals/README.md

 **CAVIAT**

 While this project lists a group with three additional members, this particular project was completed 99.99% by me.
-One person worked on fonts and background color (background not visible in github rendering of pdf)
+One person worked on fonts and background color (background not visible in github rendering of pdf).